codecypher/LearnAI/Level-3/llm.md

 Weights and Biases is an experiment tracking and model monitoring platform.

-LangSmith is a model monitoring and evaluation platform for LLM applications.
+LangSmith is a platform for monitoring, evaluating, and deploying AI agents and LLM applications.

 ## Integrating LLMs into Software System